-6. R offers help function and it can be used to get the details of any command and its usage.
-Below is an example of getting help for log function:
+6. R offers a help function and it can be used to get the details of any command and its usage.
+Below is an example of getting help for the log function:

 7. When someone is not sure of the exact function or knows it partially, it can be searched with either help.search() and RSiteSearch() functions.

-This is a guide to Install R. Here we discuss its Concept, Prerequisites, Step by Step Process of Installation, and a Brief Knowledge about its Workings.
+This is a guide to Install R. Here we discuss the basic concept, Prerequisites, Step by Step Process of Installation, and brief knowledge on how it works.
 You may also look at the following articles to learn more –